Tsukiyonocm/FCC-Quote/README.md

 TODO List

-1. I need to take the data from the API and create it using the html file.
-I need to create an element for the quote and the author of the quote.
-2. I also need to create the button to reload the page for a new quote.
+1. I also need to create the button to reload the page for a new quote.
-3. Research more on adding in the social media links
+2. Research more on adding in the social media links

 Links used in the creation of this: